gs-gs/staruml-cefact/README.md

 ## About this extension

-* Name : OpenAPI3
-* Title : UML to OpenAPI3.0 generator for StarUML
+* Title : OpenAPI3.0 Generator
 * description : Implementation of UML to API generator in accordance with https://edi3.org/uml-profile/.
 * License : GPL3
 * Author :